leobudima/elogii-blog/content/to-centralize-or-not-to-centralize-delivery.md

 canonical = "https://elogii.com/blog/to-centralize-or-not-to-centralize-delivery/"
 categories = ["Delivery Management"] date = 2020-08-17T10:00:00Z
-description = "To centralize or not to centralize your delivery operations?
-It’s a hard call to make.
-In this post, you’ll see the reasons for a centralized approach to delivery management.
-You will see the same for decentralization." image = "/blog/uploads/to-centralize-or-not-to-centralize-delivery-operations.jpg" tags = ["Delivery Logistics", "Last-Mile Delivery", "Delivery Management Platform"] title = "Centralization vs. Decentralization: What’s the Best Approach for  Delivery?"
+description = "To centralize how you manage your delivery?
+Or decentralize it and let each hub manage itself?
+A tough call to make.
+This post makes your decision easier." image = "/blog/uploads/to-centralize-or-not-to-centralize-delivery-operations.jpg" tags = ["Delivery Logistics", "Last-Mile Delivery", "Delivery Management Platform"] title = "Centralization vs. Decentralization: What’s the Best Approach for  Delivery?"